What Is Small Business And Entrepreneurship

 • Focus on industries facing significant technological or regulatory change, especially those where incumbent competitors have recently exited. • Look for industries where the competitive position of smaller companies is relatively weak. • Look for industries that are in the early stages of development and have rapid growth. • Look for industries where it is possible to create high barriers to entry. • Look for industries with heterogeneous products that are relatively irrelevant to the overall success of the customer. • Try to differentiate your product from your competitors’ products in a way that is meaningful to your customers. • In such differentiation efforts, focus on product quality, marketing methods and customer service – and charge enough to break even. • Strive to dominate the market segments in which you compete.
 If necessary, either segment the market differently or change the nature and focus of your differentiation efforts to increase your dominance in the segments you serve. • Emphasize innovation, especially new product innovation that builds on existing organizational capabilities. • Seek natural, organic growth through flexibility and opportunism based on existing organizational strengths.
 Prentice Hall, 2002 Chapter 12 Wheelen/Hunger

-See also What Are The 4 Types Of Business Models
+See also What Are The Business Models

 Small Business Development: Sub-Stages: Existence Survival Success Retreat Growth Inception Resource Maturity Prentice Hall, 2002 Chapter 12 Wheelen/Hunger